qnighy/ts-type-module-example/README.md

 ## Jest (with ts-jest)

-For whatever reason, it seems ts-jest just works.
+For whatever reason, it seems ts-jest just works with Jest 26.

+However, this is no longer the case with Jest 27, which comes with the proper support for ES Modules.
+See the next section below.

 ## Jest (with babel-jest)